 - All of these will massively reduce bounce rate and increase website conversion rate.

-While I have been working in SEO and content production for many years now, I wanted to provide statistical date to back-up my arguments.
+I wanted to provide statistical date to back-up my arguments.
 Therefore, I conducted research on TheDailyMeditation.com in order to determine best practice for internal-links.

 To do this, I used Google Analytics to analyse which internal links generate clicks, and which do not.